zalando/friboo/README.md

         └── core_test.clj
 ```

-* `Dockerfile` contains basic instructions for packaging the uberjar into a docker image.
+* `Dockerfile` contains basic instructions for packaging the uberjar into a Docker image.
 * `README.md` contains some pregenerated development tips for the new project.
-* `db.sh` contains handy scripts to run a PostgreSQL database in a docker container for development and integration testing.
+* `db.sh` contains handy scripts to run a PostgreSQL database in a Docker container for development and integration testing.
 * `dev/user.clj` contains functions for [Reloaded Workflow](http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded).
-* `dev-config.edn` contains environment variables that will be used during reloaded workflow.
-(Instead of putting them into `profiles.clj`)
+* `dev-config.edn` contains environment variables that will be used during reloaded workflow (instead of putting them into `profiles.clj`).
-* `project.clj` contains project definition with all the dependencies and some additional plugins.
+* `project.clj` contains the project definition with all dependencies and some additional plugins.
-* `resources/api.yaml` contains [Swagger API definition](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) in .yaml format.
+* `resources/api.yaml` contains the [Swagger API definition](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) in .yaml format.
-* `resources/db/migration/V1__initial_schema.sql` contains some DDL for the example (used by [Flyway](https://flywaydb.org/) library).
+* `resources/db/migration/V1__initial_schema.sql` contains some DDL for the example (used by the [Flyway](https://flywaydb.org/) library).
-* `resources/db/queries.sql` contains example queries for the app (used by [Yesql](https://github.com/krisajenkins/yesql) library).
+* `resources/db/queries.sql` contains sample queries for the app (used by [Yesql](https://github.com/krisajenkins/yesql) library).
-* `src` directory contains some components:
+* the `src` directory contains these components:
 	* `core.clj` is the [system](https://github.com/stuartsierra/component#systems) definition.
 	* `api.clj` contains API endpoint handlers.
 	* `db.clj` contains generated functions for accessing the database.
-* `test` directory contains unit test examples using both `clojure.test` and [Midje](https://github.com/marick/Midje).
+* the `test` directory contains unit test examples using both `clojure.test` and [Midje](https://github.com/marick/Midje).

-### Configuration options
+### Configuration Options

 In `dev/user.clj`:

-* `:system-log-level` can be used to set the root logger to something different than `INFO`.
+* `:system-log-level` can be used to set the root logger to something other than `INFO`.

-## Helpful components

-Friboo mainly provides some helpful utilities which are mostly presented as components.

-### HTTP component
+### HTTP Component

-The HTTP component is generated on demand by the `def-http-component` macro.
+The `def-http-component` macro generates the HTTP component on demand.
 You can define which dependencies your
-API functions require.
+API functions require:

 ```clojure
 (ns myapi